 On the main foreshore of Lake Bala, you can hire canoes.

-Given that our chosen craft are inflatable canoes, on a big lake known for being windy is perhaps not the best choice.
+Given that our chosen craft is inflatable canoes, a big lake known for being windy is perhaps not the best choice.

 Here’s a little video of our challenge attempt.